Redth/ZXing.Net.Mobile/readme.md

 # ZXing.Net.Mobile

-This is an improved version of the library that lets you zoom-in using a pinch gesture to scan barcodes that are far away.
+This is an improved version of the library that lets you zoom in using a pinch gesture to scan barcodes that are far away.